Conformal invariance of double random currents I: identification of the limit: Further preliminaries

 Let us give more details on Gaussian free field, local sets and two-valued sets.
 Here, we look at a GFF in the unit disk $\Ub$.
 For any other simply connected domain $D$, one can simply map $D$ conformally onto $\Ub$.
 Let $\Gamma$ be the space of all closed nonempty subsets of $\overline \Ub$.
 We view $\Gamma$ as a metric space, endowed by the Hausdorff metric induced by the Euclidean distance.
 Note that $\Gamma$ is naturally equipped with the Borel $\sigma$-algebra on $\Gamma$ induced by this metric.
 Given $A \in \Gamma$, let $A_\delta$ denote the closure of the $\delta$-neighborhood of $A$ in $\Ub$.
 Let $\Ac_\delta$ be the smallest $\sigma$-algebra in which $A$ and the restriction of $h$ to the interior of $A_\delta$ are measurable.
 Let Intuitively, this is the smallest $\sigma$-algebra in which $A$ and the values of $h$ in an infinitesimal neighborhood of $A$ are measurable.

 \begin{definition}[Local set \cite{MR3101840}] Let $h$ be a GFF in $\Ub$.
-We say that $A$ is a {\em local set} of $h$ if $A$ is a closed subset of $\overline\Ub$ and one can write $h=h_A + h^A$, where \begin{itemize} \item $h_A$ is an $\Ac$-measurable random distribution which on $\Ub \setminus A$ a.s.\ has finite pointwise values and is harmonic. \item $h^A$ is a random distribution which is independent of $\Ac$.
+We say that a random set $A$ is a {\em local set} of $h$ if $A$ is a closed subset of $\overline\Ub$ and one can write $h=h_A + h^A$, where \begin{itemize} \item $h_A$ is an $\Ac$-measurable random distribution which is a.s.\ haromonic on $\Ub \setminus A$. \item conditionally on $\Ac$, $h^A$ is a random distribution which is independent of $\Ac$.
 It is a.s.\ zero on $A$ and equal to an independent zero boundary GFF in each connected component of $\Ub\setminus A$. \end{itemize} \end{definition}

 Two-valued sets were introduced by Aru, Sep\'ulveda and Werner in \cite{MR3936643}.
 More precisely, they denote thin local sets with two prescribed boundary values.
 In Section~\ref{subsec2:background}, we have mentioned the examples of CLE$_4$ (whose gasket is a thin local set of a GFF with two boundary values in $\{-2\lambda, 2\lambda\}$) and BCLE$_4(-1)$ (whose gasket is a thin local set of a GFF with two boundary values in $\{-\lambda, \lambda\}$).